-In the past we have also looked at many other issues, including: Food, medicine, IT, communications, transport, Nuclear power, GM food, cloning and stem cells, genetic information, animal research, mobile phone masts, food miles, climate change, ethical finance.....
-Dr. Murdo Macdonald graduated BSc in Genetics at the University of Glasgow, Scotland, and gained his PhD in molecular biology from the University of St Andrews, Scotland.
+In the past we have also looked at many other issues, including:

+Food, medicine, IT, communications, transport, Nuclear power, GM food, cloning and stem cells, genetic information, animal research, mobile phone masts, food miles, climate change, ethical finance.....

+Dr. Murdo Macdonald graduated B. Sc. in Genetics at the University of Glasgow, Scotland, and gained his PhD in molecular biology from the University of St Andrews, Scotland.
 He spent 20 years involved in postdoctoral research in various institutions.
 For more than half of that time he was engaged in research on leprosy in a number of countries, including India, Ethiopia and Nepal.
 His work in this area has been published extensively.
-In March 2008 he returned to Scotland to take up the position of Policy Officer with SRT.
-He is married to Rachel, a doctor, and they have three children, Priya, James and Keziah.
+In March 2008 he returned to Scotland to take up the position of Policy Officer with the SRT Project.
+He is married to Rachel, a doctor, and they have three young children, Priya, James and Keziah.

 Karen Hunter worked in financial services for 22 years, including roles in customer service, market research and project management.
-She joined SRT in 2010, and supports the Policy Officer in all aspects of SRT work.
-For more information, contact: Dr Murdo Macdonald, SRT Policy Officer, mmacdonald@churchofscotland.org.uk or Karen Hunter, SRT Administrator, khunter@churchofscotland.org.uk Society, Religion and Technology (SRT) Church of Scotland, 121 George St, Edinburgh, EH2 4YN Tel: 0131 240 2267 www.srtp.org.uk Tel: 0131 240 2267 Email: srtp@churchofscotland.org.uk @SRTScotland Scottish Charity Number: SC011353 www.churchofscotland.org.uk
+She joined the SRT Project in 2010, supporting the Policy Officer in all aspects of the SRT Project work and since 2015 has also led on work to promote Credit Unions.

+For more information, contact:

+Dr Murdo Macdonald, SRT Project Policy Officer,

+mmacdonald@churchofscotland.org.uk or

+Karen Hunter, SRT Project Coordinator,

+khunter@churchofscoland.org.uk

+SRT Project, Church of Scotland

+121 George St

+Edinburgh EH2 4YN

+Tel: 0131 240 2267

+www.srtp.org.uk